SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns *true*, if the plugin is to be considered active according to the configuration.

 #### *Simulators[]*
 Returns a list of names of simulation games, this plugin is aware of.
-In the default implementation, the modes of a given plugin will only be active, if one of these simulators are running.
+In the default implementation, the modes of a given plugin will only be active, if one of these simulators is currently running.
 If the list is empty, the plugin and its modes are independently active.

 #### *Arguments[asText := false]*
-Returns a map of all arguments supplied to the plugin, or, if, *asText* has been supplied and is *true*, a string representation, which can be stored in the configuration map.
+Returns a map of all arguments supplied to the plugin, or, if *asText* has been supplied and is *true*, a string representation, which can be stored in the configuration map.

 ### Public Methods

 #### *__New(plugin :: String, configuration :: ConfigurationMap := false, active :: Boolean := false, simulators :: String := "", arguments :: String := "")*
 Constructs a new plugin instance.
 If *configuration* has been supplied, the instance is initialized from the configuration.
 Otherwise the *simulators* may be a ","-delimited string of simulator names and arguments might supply all the plugin arguments also in their texutal representation, which follows the following format: "parameter1: value11, value12, value13; parameter2: value21, value22; ..."

-#### *hasArgument(parameter)*
+#### *hasArgument(parameter :: String)*
 Returns *true*, if an argument with values has been supplied for the given parameter name.

-#### *getArgumentValue(argument, default := false)*
+#### *getArgumentValue(argument :: String, default := false)*
 Returns the values for the given argument as string, or the supplied *default* value otherwise.

 ***

 # Controller Classes

 All the following classes are part of the Simulator Controller core framework defined in the [Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk) script.
-In many cases they are based upon one of the configuration classes above.
+In many cases they are based on one of the configuration classes above.

 ## [Singleton] SimulatorController extends [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))
 This class implements the core functionality of Simulator Controller.
 The single instance manages a set of plugins and the connection between hardware functions of a given controller or button box and the actions implemented by these plugins.